rezural/mesh-ripper/README.md

 - [ ] Profiling code, debugging is flakey so profiling code goes a long way as an alternative to println debugging
 - [ ] Better Mouse/Camera System (FPS & Orbit)
   - [ ] Move to smooth-bevy-cameras
-- [ ] Release mouse when focus lost
-- [ ] Allow to set via actions the initial load LOD
 - [ ] CTRL-R & actions settings to center camera on current mesh
 - [ ] Support for points from stl, ply, vtk, obj
   - [ ] Visualization of points with spheres & arrows where there is velocity & acceleration data